caltechlibrary/irdmtools/doi2rdm.1.md

 # DESCRIPTION

-doi2rdm is a Caltech Library centric command line application that takes a DOI, queries the CrossRef API then returns a JSON document suitable for import into Invenio RDM.
+doi2rdm is a Caltech Library oriented command line application that takes a DOI, queries the CrossRef API then returns a JSON document suitable for import into Invenio RDM.
 The DOI can be in either their canonical form or URL form (e.g. "10.1021/acsami.7b15651" or